kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Have fun <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-Finally, if you want to repeat the above given tests, don't forget to replace `path_to_your_script` with your own path (or create a symbolic link, whichever is easier for you).
+Finally, if you want to repeat the above given test `test_echo_line_no.sh`, don't forget to replace `path_to_your_script` with your own path (or create a symbolic link, whichever is easier for you).
 Take this sample as a starting point for your own creativity.
 Maybe there are other exciting things you can do with this approach I couldn't come up with (yet).

 You see, I haven't tested this approach under heavy conditions because unfortunately I already had developed these database repair scripts mentioned above without making use of `echo_line_no` -- in fact the deficiencies in debugging these programs finally made me look for a solution.
 I reckoned with lots of people having the same problem and some who not only know what to do, but published solutions on StackOverflow, for example.